 A graduate student who is not maintaining satisfactory academic progress as determined by the graduate academic program director or department chairperson and graduate dean may be excluded from registration and dropped from the program in which he or she is enrolled.
 Such action constitutes academic dismissal from the College of Graduate Studies.

-Upon completion of 9 semester hours, regularly admitted students who are “not in good standing” will be academically suspended if their semester GPA is below 3.0 for more than one semester.
+After the completion of 9 semester hours, regularly admitted students who have been designated “not in good standing” at any time in the program will be academically suspended if any subsequent semester GPA is below 3.0.

 Students who fail to pass a comprehensive exam after three attempts will be academically suspended.